camunda/camunda/docs/src/bpmn-workflows/service-tasks.md

 BPMN Modeler: [Click Here](/bpmn-modeler/tasks.html#add-task-header)

-## Payload Mapping
+## Variable Mappings

-In order to map workflow instance payload to a format that is accepted by the job worker, payload input and output mappings can be configured.
-See the [Input/Output Mappings](/bpmn-workflows/data-flow.html#inputoutput-mappings) section for details on this concept.
+By default, all job variables are merged into the workflow instance.
+This behavior can be customized by defining an output mapping at the service task.
+Input mappings can be used to transform the variables into a format that is accepted by the job worker.

 XML representation: